RealOrangeOne/theorangeone.net/content/posts/arch-revert-to-date.md

  django.core.exceptions.ImproperlyConfigured: Error loading psycopg2 module: /home/jake/Projects/******/env/lib/python3.5/site-packages/psycopg2/.libs/libresolv-2-c4c53def.5.so: symbol __res_maybe_init, version GLIBC_PRIVATE not defined in file libc.so.6 with link time reference
 ```

+As this was a work machine, I didn't have the time to research into the correct solution.
 I knew this was something to do with updates, because that's all that had changed between the last time it worked and now.
 But I had a feeling rolling back updates to a given date, especially on arch, would be fairly painful.
 Much to my surprise, it was super simple!

 After frantically googling, so my boss didn't notice my downtime, I found [this](https://www.ostechnix.com/downgrade-packages-specific-date-arch-linux/) article, which solved my needs completely.
 A simple config edit, and 1 command, and I was back to working.